apache/incubator-devlake-website/docs/Plugins/refdiff.md

    github:GithubRepo:1:384111310:refs/tags/v0.6.1  TAG
    ```
 2. If you want to run calculatePrCherryPick, please configure GITHUB_PR_TITLE_PATTERN in .env, you can check the example in .env.example(we have a default value, please make sure your pattern is disclosed by single quotes '')
-3. And then, trigger a pipeline like the following format, you can also define sub-tasks, calculateRefDiff will calculate commits between two refs, and creatRefBugStats will create a table to show a bug list between two refs:
+3. And then, trigger a pipeline like the following format:

 ```shell
 curl 'http://localhost:8080/pipelines' \